chardso/Rosemary-growing/README.md

 -layering or division of roots.

  Seeds germinate very slowly.as there is always aproblem of cross pollination, growing true-to-type plants from seeds is not a good practice unless controlled properly.

+ Cuttings from actively growing stem tips are good way to propagate new plants efficiently,

+ Cuttings of 10 to 15cm length are taken.

+ The bottom two thirds are stripped from leaves.

+ The cutting is inserted in a proper growing medium.,half two thirds of length.

+ Rooting hormones will assist in root formation within 2 to 4 weeks.

+ A mist bed with a heated floor will give the best results.